-A Diner Accidentally Got Served A $5,700 Bottle Of Wine At An English Restaurant – Oops
+A Diner Accidentally Got Served A $5,700 Bottle Of Wine At An English Restaurant

 “To the member of staff who accidentally gave it away, chin up!
 One-off mistakes happen and we love you anyway.”

 So valued are ultra-expensive bottles of wine that, like rare musical instruments or rare coins, they’re treated as investments by some ultra-wealthy individuals.
-Some bottles have sold at auction for hundreds of thousands or more.
-But if you’re more interested in drinking wine, rather than investing in it, a quick search points to Screaming Eagle Cabernets as being the most expensive American wines, clocking in at about $4300 per bottle.
+Some bottles have sold at auction for hundreds of thousands of dollars or more.
+But if you’re more interested in drinking wine, rather than investing in it, a quick search points to Screaming Eagle Cabernet Sauvignon 2007 as being the most expensive American wine, clocking in at about $4,300 per bottle.